Civic Engagement Council

-Access To Success
+Access to Success Reach

 Ada Cooks works at the Ada Jenkins Center and designed to improve health through nutrition education and cooking classes.
 Ada Cooks offers free weekly cooking classes for adults in both English and Spanish and for children in the LEARN Works program that simplifies the cooking process in a fun, hands-on environment.

 The Ada Jenkins clinic provides healthcare services to uninsured patients in the Davidson community.
 Members of the organization volunteer at the clinic on Thursday evenings and throughout the week to help with other projects.